bogeeee/membrace-db/readme.md

     @persistence({/* options */}) // Within classes, you also have some options here, like non-persistent/transient fields.
 Use IntelliSense.
     name: string

     constructor(name?: string) { // Note: the parameter `name` is optional.
-You must give MiniDb the chance to call the constructor with **no arguments** when it restores from disk. this.name = name;
+You must give MembraceDb the chance to call the constructor with **no arguments** when it restores from disk. this.name = name;
     }
 }